pivotal/docs-tap/workloads/server.hbs.md

 ## <a id="overview"></a>Overview

-The `tcp` workload type allows you to deploy traditional network applications on Tanzu Application Platform.
+The `server` workload type allows you to deploy traditional network applications on Tanzu Application Platform.
 Using an application workload specification, you can build and deploy application source code to a manually-scaled Kubernetes deployment which exposes an in-cluster Service endpoint.
 If required, you can use environment-specific LoadBalancer Services or Ingress resources to expose these applications outside the cluster.

-The `tcp` workload is a good match for traditional applications, including HTTP applications, which have the following implementation:
+The `server` workload is a good match for traditional applications, including HTTP applications, which have the following implementation:

 * Store state locally